anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 On my version, the brake levers are forged carbon fiber, though the standard version has aluminium levers.
 The pre-travel adjustment (which comes up again later with bleeding) allows one to fine-tune the responsiveness of the brakes.

 The derailleurs are less exciting than the shifters.
 Functionally, they're fine, but just a bit pedestrian.
-I replaced the high/low limit, adjustment, and pinch bolt screws because the fasteners felt low quality.
+I replaced the high/low limit, adjustment, and pinch bolt screws with titanium fasteners becaused the originals felt low quality.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/R1212_rd.jpg">